The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - Risk feels uncomfortable

-- Discomfort feels avoidable
+- Discomfort feels easy to avoid

-Not because it’s the best option long-term — but because it’s the most familiar one.
+So your brain naturally chooses the path of least resistance.
+Not because it’s the best long-term option — but because it’s the most familiar one.

 It’s: